 4. The Cookie Diet

-It pains me to know that there is a cookie diet in this world and that it doesn’t work.
-I could really use it in my life.
+It pains us to know that there is a cookie diet in this world and that it doesn’t work.
+We could really use it in our lives.

 All you have to do for this diet is eat four to six cookies a day.
 Not just any cookies, mind you (sorry).
 These are high-protein, high-fiber cookies infused with nutrients.
 Some versions of the diet then allow you to eat any other meal of your choice once a day, for a total of about 1100 calories per day.
 That’s the high range for these cookie diets, by the way.
 Many are lower than 800 per day.